NCEAS/metacat/docs/user/metacat/source/index.rst

 consistently described--can be easily searched, compared, merged, or used in other ways.

+Note: If you upgrade your Metacat to the version 2.10.0 or newer, you need to re-index the solr server.
+The instruction can be found on the regenerating the index part.

 - Download Metacat

     - Binary Distribution (A war file installation)